mello-j/p4-cs452/README.md

 make check
 ```

 This runs a handful of tests through the command line tester provided by the instructor.
+It is also integrated
+in the unit testing as the last test if make check is run.

 ```bash
 ./test.sh